Leads in Bloom: Mastering Inbound Lead Nurturing in 2023

 For example, suppose a person contacts you via Instagram.
 This gives you plenty of information to start from: social media profiles with personal data that may include their location, demographic information, and even what industry they’re in.

-Map this information and connect it with an image of your buyer persona to choose a path for nurturing the lead.
+Map this information while using your ideal customer profile and sales persona to forge a path for nurturing the lead.

 When leads interact with your content